Glass (2019 film): Plot

-David Dunn / the Overseer and his son Joseph track down the Horde to an abandoned factory where he has four cheerleaders hostage to feed to the Beast, a superhuman personality the Horde all worship.
-Dunn rescues the cheerleaders and has a brief confrontation with the Beast until they are captured by Dr. Ellie Staple.
-Staple is part of an unknown clandestine organization that specializes in convincing those who believe they are superhuman that they are instead delusional.
-They are taken to Raven Hill Memorial where a sedated Elijah Price / Mr. Glass, whom Dunn previously fought over a decade ago, is being held.
+David Dunn / The Overseer and his son Joseph track down Kevin Wendell Crumb, a man with multiple personalities called The Horde, to an abandoned factory near Philadelphia.
+Kevin is keeping four cheerleaders hostage to feed to The Beast, a superhuman personality that several of Kevin's personalities worship.
+David rescues the cheerleaders and has a brief confrontation with The Beast until they are both captured by Dr. Ellie Staple.
+They are taken to Raven Hill Memorial, where a sedated Elijah Price / Mr. Glass, a terrorist born with osteogenesis imperfecta, whom David previously fought over a decade ago, is being detained.

 David and Kevin are placed in separate rooms that contain unique security measures based on their weaknesses of water and light flashes, respectively.
-Staple explains that she believes that they suffer from delusions of grandeur and do not have superpowers.
-Mrs. Price, Elijah's mother; Joseph Dunn; and Casey Cooke, a victim who survived The Horde's captivity, all try and fail to convince Staple that superhumans are real.
-As part of her final evaluation, Staple brings the three men to a room where she challenges them with explanations for their seemingly superhuman abilities that are not supernatural.
+Ellie pushes upon them that they suffer from delusions of grandeur and do not have superpowers.
+Mrs. Price (Elijah's mother), Joseph, and Casey Cooke (a victim who survived Kevin's captivity) all try and fail to convince Ellie that superhumans are real.
+As part of her final evaluation, Ellie brings the three men to a room where she challenges them with explanations for their seemingly superhuman abilities that are not supernatural.
 David and several of Kevin's personalities become confused and distraught, while Elijah remains catatonic.

-That night, Elijah escapes from his room and conducts research on The Overseer and The Horde.
+That night, Elijah escapes from his room and conducts research on The Overseer and Kevin.
 He visits Kevin and says he has been feigning his sedated state and plans to escape the institute, but he requires the help of The Beast to do so.
-The next morning, Staple sees surveillance footage of Elijah outside his room and performs a prefrontal lobotomy-type procedure on him.
-When he is alone with his caretaker, Elijah kills the man, revealing the procedure was unsuccessful because Elijah had sabotaged the surgical laser.
+The next morning, Ellie sees surveillance footage of Elijah outside his room and performs a prefrontal lobotomy-type procedure on him.
+When he is alone with his caretaker, Elijah kills the man, revealing the procedure was unsuccessful because he had sabotaged the surgical laser.
 He frees Kevin and then manipulates David into using his strength to break out of his room by relating a plan for The Beast to reveal himself to the world at the opening of the Osaka Tower, a new skyscraper in Philadelphia, while Elijah destroys a chemical lab in the building, potentially killing thousands.